Last Updated on 28.1.21 by Nicola Fraser

 The report also blames the current thresholds for auto-enrolment onto an employment pension, which it suggests are too high.
 A number of women are not meeting the £10,000 marker requiring their employer to pay part of their salary into a pension and contribute to this themselves.
-Those on a low income are of course also unlikely to elect to pay into a pension given that their disposable income will already be minimal.
-This means a number of women are both missing out on an employment benefit as well as failing to save for the future.
+Those on a low-income area of course also unlikely to elect to pay into a pension given that their disposable income will already be minimal.
+This means a number of women are both missing out on an employee benefit as well as failing to save for the future.

 Women in these situations will often rely on their spouses or civil partners to maintain them.
-However a number of women in these situation are also divorced or in the process of divorcing, which leaves them potentially unprotected.
+However, a number of women in this situation are also divorced or in the process of divorcing, which leaves them potentially unprotected.

-While pension providers are piling the pressure on government to take action, some of the current stats are disconcerting to say the least:
+While pension providers are piling the pressure on the government to take action, some of the current stats are disconcerting, to say the least: